The Bankrate promise

 If Social Security benefits are your only source of income, private creditors and debt collectors have limited options to get their money.
 They can’t garnish your Social Security income and they can’t levy your bank account as long as it only contains Social Security income that was put there via direct deposit.

 - Reporting negative information to the credit bureaus.
-Late payments, charge-offs and other derogatory credit information may lower your credit scores.
-This could make it difficult to qualify for new financing or services in the future.
+Late payments, charge-offs and other derogatory credit information may lower your credit scores, making it difficult to qualify for new financing or services in the future.

 - Selling your account to a collection agency.
-Collection accounts may result in additional credit damage.
-Plus, even if your credit scores are still in decent shape, some lenders may require you to pay off outstanding collection accounts before you can qualify for new financing.
+Collection accounts may result in additional credit damage or difficulty qualifying for new financing.

 - Placing a lien on your house or other real property.
 The company that owns your unpaid debt may sue you in court.
-If you lose, the creditor could be granted a judgment that can be used to place a lien against your home or other real property.
-A lien won’t force you to sell your property, but if and when the property is sold, even by your heirs, the lien must be satisfied at the sale.
-“Liens are a way of tying up assets and where local laws permit,” says Michael Sullivan, a personal financial consultant for the non-profit financial counseling agency Take Charge America.
-“A creditor may file a lien on property.
-That makes it difficult for a consumer to sell or refinance the property.”
+If you lose, the creditor could be granted a judgment that can be used to place a lien against your home or other real estate property.

 - Seizing your tax refund.
-Federal and state government agencies may be able to seize your tax refund if you owe an unpaid debt.
-Once you deposit your tax refund into your bank account, private creditors might be able to take the funds as well, depending on your state of residence.
 “Tax refunds can be confiscated by the federal government.
 Usually, that would be for debts owed to the federal government but other courts can request the funds for child support, spousal support or debts owed to the state,” says Sullivan.

 What to do if you are dealing with creditors